pydata/xarray/doc/user-guide/hierarchical-data.rst

 Coordinate Inheritance
 ~~~~~~~~~~~~~~~~~~~~~~

-Notice that in the trees we constructed above (LINK OR DISPLAY AGAIN?) there is some redundancy - the ``lat`` and ``lon`` variables appear in each sibling group, but are identical across the groups.
+Notice that in the trees we constructed above there is some redundancy - the ``lat`` and ``lon`` variables appear in each sibling group, but are identical across the groups.

 We can use "Coordinate Inheritance" to define them only once in a parent group and remove this redundancy, whilst still being able to access those coordinate variables from the child groups.